 Auckland Transport (AT) is required to contribute to an effective, efficient and safe Auckland land transport system.
-AT bylaws allow the establishment of certain traffic and parking controls by resolutions under the bylaws (this power is delegated to the Traffic Control Committee as resolutions must be made by a group).
+Traffic and parking controls play a significant role in trying to achieve this, but they are not effective unless put in place using a legally robust, enforceable decision-making process.
+AT bylaws allow the establishment of certain traffic and parking controls by way of resolutions passed under the bylaws (this power is delegated to the Traffic Control Committee as resolutions must be made by a group decision).

 - Used if any of the controls are covered by bylaws.

 - Passed by the Traffic Control Committee (TCC).

 - Used if none of the controls is covered by bylaws.

 All changes to parking and traffic controls must be approved on a case-by-case basis, using AT's formal decision-making process.
 Proposed changes must have the support of an AT officer to facilitate the process, whether they are associated with a private development or as part of a project initiated by AT or Auckland Council.

 The report sets out the formal recommendations (linked to a plan) to be decided on by the TCC or Traffic Operations Manager for the restrictions, controls, and physical devices to be installed on the AT roading system.

 The report explains the strategic context, background and location information, identified issues, alternatives considered, and outcome of consultation on the proposals.
 It also contains the analysis and advice of subject matter experts for the decision makers' consideration.

 The guidebook will help you plan and prepare reports for traffic and parking changes and guide you through the TCC resolution and Traffic Operations Manager approval processes.

 The wording for the formal recommendations from the guidebook is also provided in the link below in a format suitable for copying and pasting directly into your reports.